Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

   <img src=".\media\CIEnvironment\dependencyPipelineInput.png" alt="Dependency Pipeline Input" height="300">

-### Resources deployed by the dependency workflow
+### Resources deployed by the dependencies pipeline

-The resources deployed by the dependency workflow need to be in place before testing all the modules.
+The resources deployed by the dependencies pipeline need to be in place before testing all the modules.

 > Note: Some dependency resources (e.g. [storage account], [key vault] and [event hub namespace]) require a globally unique resource name.
 By default, the parameter files make use of the placeholder token `'<<namePrefix>>'` to make all resource names specific to an environment.
 Refer to [Parameter File Tokens Design](./The%20CI%20environment%20-%20Token%20replacement) for more details.